Events

 Event Photo

-The program concluded with a heartfelt vote of thanks by Gowri, who expressed gratitude to all the participants, staff, and organizers for making the event successful and meaningful.
+The event culminated with a heartfelt vote of thanks by Gowri, who expressed sincere appreciation to all participants, staff, and organizers for their dedication and collaborative spirit in making the celebration a resounding success.

 Get Informed